-R New Kevenue - • × i About Budget Data Indicator Policy Variable ♀∕5 Tax Rate Save X C ancel ? lelp Relationship Define the relations hip between the bu dget item and the indicator b y changing the relationship type and the fact tor. icator aging ghts The budget item ca item grows compar The indicator will be greater than 1 will I Avoid using a factor n be either directly ed to the indicator. e raised to the pow ead to faster growt less than 1 with ar or inversely related to the ind er of the factor when calculat th and a value less than one v n indicator that could be nega licator.
-The factor can be used to adjust how ing the effective rates and calculating foreca vill lead to slower growth. tive. w much the bo udget a value [\$] Fixed Amount Relationship T Direct The proje direction ype ected budget values as the indicator. will grow in the same Inverse The projected budget values will gr direction as the indicator. ow in the opp iose Proj ionship ections Factor ndicator grows by 1 .
+R New Kevenue × 1 About Budget Data Indicator Policy Variable ♀∕5 Tax Rate Save X C ancel ?
+1-1- Relationship Define the relations hip between the bu dget item and the indicator b y changing the relationship type and the fact or. i icator item grows compar The indicator will be greater than 1 will l ed to the indicator. e raised to the pow ead to faster growt - [\$] Fixed Amount will grow in the same Inverse The projected budget values will gr direction as the indicator. ow in the opp ose Proj ionship ections Factor ndicator grows by 1 .
 0.00 percent, the budget wil grow by 10.00 percent.